theolivenbaum/resin/README.md

 ### Sir

-[Sir](https://github.com/kreeben/sir) is Resin distributed, a search engine, map/reduce system and long-term data storage solution in one, a Elasticsearch+Hadoop replacement.
+[Sir](https://github.com/kreeben/sir) is Resin distributed, a search engine, map/reduce system and long-term data storage solution in one, a Elasticsearch+Hadoop replacement for on-premise or cloud architectures.